NEXT: Multi-Grained Mixture of Experts via Text-Modulation for Multi-Modal Object Re-Identification: Related Work

 \subsection{Multi-Modal Object Re-Identification}

 Multi-modal object ReID leverages the complementary imaging advantages of multi-spectra to enable robust identity recognition under adverse conditions.
 However, intra-modal noise and inter-modal spectral heterogeneity remain significant challenges.
-To fuse the heterogeneous visual features, TOP-ReID~\cite{DBLP:conf/aaai/WangLZLTL24} proposes a modality permutation and reconstruction mechanism to align multi-modal representations.
-PromptMA~\cite{10955143} introduces a prompt-based token selection and fusion strategy to effectively integrate multi-modal features and suppress background interference.
-MambaPro~\cite{Wang2024MambaPro} presents a selective state-space fusion approach based on Mamba~\cite{mamba} to aggregate intra- and inter-modal features.
-EDITOR~\cite{zhang2024magic} adopts frequency- and feature-based selection mechanisms to filter out background and low-quality noise.
-FACENet~\cite{DBLP:journals/inffus/ZhengMSWLT25} utilizes illumination priors to enhance degraded modalities.
-TIENet~\cite{yang2025tienet} introduces an amplitude-guided phase learning strategy for frequency-domain enhancement.
-ICPL-ReID~\cite{li2025icpl} applies an identity prototype-based conditional prompt learning method to guide semantic learning across modalities.
-IDEA~\cite{wang2025idea} inverts textual features into the visual space to guide model learning, and captures discriminative local features across multi-modal via deformable aggregation.
+To fuse the spectral modalities, Wang~\etal~\cite{DBLP:conf/aaai/WangLZLTL24} propose the TOP-ReID which introduces a modality permutation and reconstruction mechanism to align multi-modal representations.
+Zhang~\etal~\cite{10955143} propose a prompt-based token selection and fusion strategy to effectively integrate multi-modal features and suppress background interference.
+Wang~\etal~\cite{Wang2024MambaPro} propose the MambaPro, which presents a selective state-space fusion approach based on Mamba~\cite{mamba} to aggregate intra- and inter-modal features.
+Zheng~\etal~\cite{DBLP:journals/inffus/ZhengMSWLT25} propose the FACENet which utilizes illumination priors to enhance degraded modalities.
+Wang~\etal~\cite{zhang2024magic} adopt frequency- and feature-based selection mechanisms to filter out background and low-quality noise.
+Yang~\etal~\cite{yang2025tienet} propose the TIENet which introduces an amplitude-guided phase learning strategy for frequency-domain enhancement.
+Li~\etal~\cite{li2025icpl} propose the ICPL-ReID which applies an identity prototype-based conditional prompt learning method to guide semantic learning across modalities.
+Wang~\etal~\cite{wang2025idea} inverts textual features into the visual space to guide model learning, and captures discriminative features across multi-modal via deformable aggregation.
 Despite these advancements, existing methods still lack a deep exploration of identity semantics and intrinsic structures.
-To bridge this gap, we propose a multi-grained mixture of experts via text-modulation that fuses features from different modalities through semantic and structural perspectives, aiming to enhance multi-modal identity representation.
+To bridge this gap, we propose a multi-grained mixture of experts via text-modulation that fuses features from different modalities through semantic and structural perspectives, aiming to enhance multi-modal identity representation based on explicit semantics.